Q1 Game of Life

-Income: Income is the money you receive from allowance, doing jobs, working and interest from the bank.
+Income: The money you receive from allowance, doing jobs, working and interest from the bank.

-Interest: Interest is the money the bank pays you when you save money in a special bank account.
+Interest: The money the bank pays you when you save money in a special bank account.

-Invest: To invest is when you use your money for a special purpose. (eg., purchasing a rare comic book that you save and will be worth more later on)
+Invest: When you use your money for a special purpose. (eg., purchasing a rare comic book that you save and will be worth more later on)

-Saving: Saving is the act of not spending your money, deciding when NOT to buy something.
+Saving: The act of not spending your money, deciding when NOT to buy something.